EricJr69/Azure-Sentinel/README.md

 <img src="https://i.imgur.com/tfLdMxA.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now try to login again but this time put in the wrong username and password.
+Now, try to log in again, but this time, put in the wrong username and password.
 </p>
 <br />